 America needs to focus on preventive actions that are beyond adding security officers and cameras in public spaces.
 A real solution must involve launching a massive nationwide educational program that would require the cooperation of all major institutions, from Hollywood studios, through academic institutions, to government offices, and everything in between.

 The amount and frequency of mass shootings is causing Americans to become increasingly desensitized with every event that happens.
 Only if America would be able to rally everyone around the effort to heal a culture that breeds violence—we can expect to see real impact.

 The last generation starts from the whole world transforming into a small village, into one system.
 By the 21st century, the world reached the state where everyone depends on everyone.

 This dependence is unpleasant, burdensome, and is perceived as manipulations of the financial elite over us, but nevertheless, the world has locked itself in one circle and therefore we are called the last generation.

-The world has started to operate as one global mechanism, and although this mechanism is corrupt, now we have the opportunity to correct it into a good one.
-After all, it has already revealed its evil and exposed its bad connections that have entangled us from all sides and acts to our detriment.
+The world has started to operate as one global mechanism, and although this mechanism is corrupt, we now have the opportunity to correct it into a good one.
+After all, it has already revealed its evil and exposed its bad connections that have entangled us from all sides and act to our detriment.
 The system is even getting out of the authorities’ control, a financial blow-up on a global scale is brewing.

 After thousands of years of development, the system has finally reached global interdependence.
-Now a new problem has emerged: how can we correct ourselves; it is impossible to tolerate it any longer.
+Now a new problem has emerged.
+How can we correct ourselves; it is impossible to tolerate it any longer.
 Egoism is becoming so global that it leaves us no hope for the future.